Isabella of Aragon, Duchess of Milan: Duchess of Bari

-During the war between Spain and France, for security Isabella traveled for a time to Naples.
+During the war between Spain and France, for security Isabella travelled for a time to Naples.
 She soon returned to Bari, taking with her the son of her half-brother Alfonso and Lucrezia Borgia, Rodrigo of Aragon, Duke of Bisceglie, who was given to her for her upbringing.
 The Duchess was on friendly terms with her nephew's mother, who sent Isabella numerous gifts.
 After taking over Bari, the Duchess took up administrative matters and the fight for the lost property.
 There were many poets and artists of the Renaissance at the Duchess's court.
 Isabella took care of the education of her remaining daughter Bona Maria, whose upbringing was led by Crisostomo Colonna and Antonio Galateo.
 She supported the development of education, music and literature in Bari.
 In 1506 she hosted her cousin Alfonso I d'Este, Duke of Ferrara, the third husband of Lucrezia Borgia.
 In 1513, she applied to the city council of Bari to raise salaries for public school teachers and to exempt them from taxes.